 SCALE- HOW IS SCALE DETRIMENTAL TO BOILERS?

-In this article, we will be looking at how scale is detrimental to boilers.
+In this article, we will answer how is scale detrimental to boilers.
 But first, let’s take a moment to understand scale and the differences between different types.

 What Is Water Hardness?